DunDuck-Dev/DunDuck/INSTALL.md

-Building Reaction
+Building Dunduck
 =============

-See doc/build-*.md for instructions on building the various elements of the Reaction Core reference implementation of Reaction.
+See doc/build-*.md for instructions on building the various elements of the Dunduck Core reference implementation of Dunduck.